arach/Konfigurater/replit.md

 - June 24, 2025.
 Enhanced diff view with unified JSON format and proper indentation for better readability
 - June 24, 2025.
 Implemented drag and drop functionality for rule reordering with visual feedback
 - June 24, 2025.
 Created comprehensive README with project philosophy, usage instructions, and acknowledgments
+- June 24, 2025.
+Implemented chat assistant with DOIO-specific key mapping suggestions and conversational interface
+- June 24, 2025.
+Enhanced chat with conversation history and contextual responses for continuous messaging
 ```

 ## User Preferences